Perceived Access to Basic Services

 2) Consider also comparing the indicator’s value with the result of a methodologically comparable survey of the general population.

-3) Disaggregate the data by gender.
+3) Disaggregate the data by gender and wealth.